-Dr Robert Carter (Director) is a Senior Lecturer at UCL Qatar and is a leading expert in the historical archaeology of the Gulf, the archaeology of the Gulf towns and the historic pearl fishery.
+Dr Robert Carter (Professor of Arabian and Middle Eastern Archaeology) is a Professor at UCL Qatar and is a leading expert in the historical archaeology of the Gulf, the archaeology of the Gulf towns and the historic pearl fishery.
 His CV can be downloaded from: http://ucl.academia.edu/RobertCarter/CurriculumVitae